 - Have a link on the footer of all pages that points to a payment policy page.

-- Have a link on the footer of all pages that points to the delivery policy covering the duration of shipping, costs etc…
+- Have a link on the footer of all pages that points to the delivery policy covering the shipping time, shipping costs etc…

-- Have a link on the footer of all pages that points to the a disclaimer and terms and condition page.
+- Have a link on the footer of all pages that points to a terms and condition page.

 - Valid contact details that can be easily found on the site

 - Phone Number

 - Physical Address that can be resolved in Google Maps

 - All countries outside of the US, Canada, and India must have the prices listed, including VAT (tax) for both the data feed and the website.